강의

 • You can learn language-specific security flaws & solutions.

-The course is currently being completed.
-We plan to gradually adjust the price as the course is being finalized.
-Therefore, those who purchase earlier can buy it at a relatively lower price, but they will have the disadvantage of having to wait longer until the course is fully completed (although we will continuously add supplementary content).
+I am currently in the process of completing this course.
+I plan to gradually adjust the price as the course progresses toward completion.
+Therefore, those who purchase earlier can buy at a relatively lower price, but will have the disadvantage of having to wait longer until the course is fully completed (though I will continuously add supplementary content).
 Please consider this when making your purchase decision.

 📋Change History